itebababatunde/hello-solidity/README.md

 ### How to use
 - Set up an ETH Account on the Ropsten test network
 - Click <a href="https://faucet.egorfine.com/">here</a> to get free ether for testing
-- Launch the <a href="https://kishi-hello-solidity.netlify.app/">app</a>, connect your wallet
+- Launch the <a href="https://kishi-hello-solidity.netlify.app/">app</a>, connect your wallet, update message and sign transaction